pflajszer/Brick-Problem-Brute-Force/README.md

 The program calculates maximum load that can be placed on top of the given wall.

-Author: _Pawel Flajszer, April 2019, pflajszer@gmail.com_
+Author: _Pawel Flajszer, April 2019, pflajszer@gmail.com_ :envelope:

 ## Requirements: